mohammedyounes98/PCA_Viz/README.md

 ## License

-This project is licensed under the MIT License.
-See the \`[LICENSE](https://github.com/mohammedyounes98/PCA_Viz/blob/main/LICENSE)\` file for details.
+This project is licensed under the  GNU General Public License (GPL v3) License.
+See the [LICENSE](https://github.com/mohammedyounes98/PCA_Viz/blob/main/LICENSE) file for details.

 ## Author